icco/nanowrimo/2013/novel.md

 "Good evening sir.
 Identification please."

 Bridge reached into his front pocket and pulled out his tattered passport.
 He handed it slowly to the woman, all the while appreciating how well the uniform fit her.
-She took the passport while staring into his eyes with absolutly no emotion.
+She took the passport while staring into his eyes with absolutely no emotion.

 She put the passport on her slab of metal, which then came to life.
 "Your name sir?"